portovep/pabloporto.me/content/projects/6-cloud-infrastructure-for-government.md

     ]
 ---

-I was assigned as an infrastructure engineer to help build an internal platform on top of AWS for a big company in the UK to help projects leverage cloud-native features, enabling product teams across the company to focus on building secure, reliable applications in the cloud more quickly and cost-effectively.
-Pablo contributed by:
+I worked as an infrastructure engineer to build an internal engineering platform on top of AWS for a big company in the UK.
+The platform enabled delivery teams to leverage cloud-native features so they could focus on building secure and reliable applications in the cloud more quickly and cost-effectively.
+I helped with:

 -   Bringing solid software engineering mindset and practices to the team.
--   Helping building a centralised monitoring and alerting solution to enable NOC/SRE teams to support live services.
+-   Building a centralised monitoring and alerting solution to enable SRE teams to support live services.
 -   Promoting and helping the team adopt infrastructure as code and Terraform best practices.
--   Deploy a scalable and reliable proxy solution based on SQUID proxy using Terraform/Packer/Puppet.
+-   Deploying a scalable and reliable proxy solution based on SQUID using Terraform/Packer/Puppet.
--   Helping to define and implement SLI/SLO for several services offered by the platform.
+-   Defining and implementing SLI/SLO for several services offered by the platform.